 This is one I also had trouble understanding until one of my peers pointed it out to me.
-If your post is ranked on the first page, it’s not a guarantee that it will stay on there forever.
+If your post is ranked on the first page, it’s not guaranteed to stay there forever.

 Your post does have an expiry date.

-Now there are ways that you can lengthen its lifespan and that is by constantly getting comments, having people sharing it on their social networks, updating the content, etc..
+There are ways you can lengthen its lifespan and that is by constantly getting comments, having people sharing it on their social networks, updating the content, etc…

 Also, the competition that specific keyword has will play a factor in how long it stays in the SERPS.